Olivier-Boudeville/Ceylan-Seaplus/doc/seaplus.rst

-One may finally compare the aforementioned `generated template <https://github.com/Olivier-Boudeville/Ceylan-Seaplus/blob/master/doc/foobar_seaplus_driver.c>`_ with - once it has been appropriately filled by the service integrator - the `final version <https://github.com/Olivier-Boudeville/Ceylan-Seaplus/blob/master/tests/c-test/foobar_seaplus_driver.c>`_ of this driver.
+One may finally compare the aforementioned `generated template <https://github.com/Olivier-Boudeville/Ceylan-Seaplus/blob/master/doc/foobar_seaplus_driver.c>`_ with - once it has been appropriately filled by the service integrator - the `final version <https://github.com/Olivier-Boudeville/Ceylan-Seaplus/blob/master/test/c-test/foobar_seaplus_driver.c>`_ of this driver.

-This version of course compiles, links and allows to run the ``foobar_test`` successfully (once Seaplus is built, one may run, from the ``tests/c-test`` directory, ``make integration-test`` for that).
+This version of course compiles, links and allows to run the ``foobar_test`` successfully (once Seaplus is built, one may run, from the ``test/c-test`` directory, ``make test`` for that).

 If wanting to see, beyond this test, what could be an actual, more involved driver (larger, richer, partly interrupt-based), one may refer to the `Ceylan-Mobile driver <https://github.com/Olivier-Boudeville/Ceylan-Mobile/blob/master/src/mobile_seaplus_driver.c>`_.